Technology and Supply Chain

 Enter verification code: 3cc0c9fc-db2e-4920-ba2e-7adac8c685cb.6309e23d-facd-4bca-8855-0443a3c4ddf5.d8370879-39c7-41ec-99ab-669101e99f91 Successfully verified SCT...
 WARNING: Image reference quay-l2ktc.apps.cluster-l2ktc.l2ktc.sandbox75.opentlc.com/quayadmin/patient-portal-frontend:1.0 uses a tag, not a digest, to identify the image to sign.
 This can lead you to sign a different image than the intended one.
 Please use a digest (example.com/ubuntu@sha256:abc123...) rather than tag (example.com/ubuntu:latest) for the input to cosign.
 The ability to refer to images by tag will be removed in a future release. tlog entry created with index: 1 Pushing signature to: quay-l2ktc.apps.cluster-l2ktc.l2ktc.sandbox75.opentlc.com/quayadmin/patient-portal-frontend:1.0SUCCESS!

-With one command, you have signed the container image and pushed the container image to the registry.
+With one command, you have signed the container image in the quay registry.
 Furthermore, the signing event and its metadata have been recorded in the Rekor transparency log:

 tlog entry created with index: 1. -